 Provides basic concepts of leadership and the essential skills required to become an effective leader/manager.
-The student will be provided the opportunity for development through exercises personal communication and leadership effectiveness.
-Other major topics include leadership styles, managing conflict commitments, resolution, emotional intelligence, team dynamics and business ethics.
+The student will be provided the opportunity for personal development through exercises communication and leadership effectiveness.
+Other major topics include leadership styles, managing emotional commitments, conflict resolution, intelligence, team dynamics and business ethics.
 Objectives of the course are to understand leadership, know your own style and have a plan for developing your leadership.